Tritlo/tritlo.github.io/_posts/2022-04-26-better-hpc-traces.md

 Tix [ TixModule "Main" 1224276158 12
       [1,2,2,2,2,3,1,1,1,1,1,1] [18,20]
       [11,10,9,6,8,5,7,4,5,3,1,2,4,5,3,1,2,0,0,0]]
+    --                                       ^ 18
 ```

 It works!
-We can see that *right before* the error, it was evaluating the
+We can see that it was evaluating the `go` function *right before*
+the error, with the last thing being evaluated being the empty list!
-`go` function!
-A lot more useful than just knowing how many times each
+A lot more useful than just knowing how many times each expression was
-expression was evaluated, eh?
+evaluated, eh?

 ### Addendum
 There is some weird behavior when running it multiple times: it will reload the